Victor-Palacios/communication_course/3_resume/resume_materials.md

 ### How to proofread for mistakes

 *   Use 2 spell checkers.
 Grammarly is the best.
 Also, copy n’ paste into MS Word.
+But remember, just because a word is not underlined in red does not mean it is correct.
 *   Read it out loud slowly.
-*   Have Chrome read it out-loud.
+*   Have Chrome or another web application read it out-loud.
 *   Have a nontechnical friend read it out-loud.
-*   Just because a word is not underlined in red does not mean it is correct.
+*   Have a technical friend read it out-loud

 #### Things to not include on a resume: